apache/incubator-gluten/docs/developers/MicroBenchmarks.md

 --threads 1 --noprint-result
 ```

-If the simulated stage is a middle stage, you will get 3 types of dumped file:
+If the simulated stage is a middle stage, which means pure shuffle stage, you will get 3 types of dumped file:

 - Configuration file: INI formatted, file name `conf_[stageId]_[partitionId].ini`.
 Contains the configurations to init Velox backend and runtime session.
 - Plan file: JSON formatted, file name `plan_[stageId]_[partitionId].json`.
 Contains the substrait plan to the stage.
 - Data file: Parquet formatted, file name `data_[stageId]_[partitionId]_[iteratorIndex].json`.
-There can be more than one input data file in a middle stage task.
+There can be more than one input data file used for shuffle read.
 The input data files of a middle stage will be loaded as iterators to serve as the inputs for the pipeline:

 ```json
 "localFiles": {